ianrenton/ianrenton.com/www/cv/index.md

 Feb&nbsp;2014 &mdash; Present
 </td><td>
 <p><b>Principal Software engineer at (Current Employer)</b></p>
 <p>Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
-Produced customer-focused technical documentation at the bid stage to help secure the work.</p>
+Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of reuirements, architectural design, detailed design and test documentation during the design phase of the project.</p>
-<p>Currently leading a team of 5 to produce design documentation for CDR, with the team expected to grow to 7-8 engineers during the implementation phase from January 2016.</p>
+<p>Currently leading a team of 4 to develop the software applications during the first half of 2016, with trials and testing to begin in July.</p>
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014